openapi-json-schema-tools/openapi-json-schema-generator/docs/generators/kotlin.md

 ---
-title: Documentation for the kotlin Generator
+title: Documentation for the kotlin generator
 ---

 ## METADATA